Caveats of using Pandeia for Roman

 The Roman module of Pandeia is still under active development.
 Some features may not accurately reflect the observatory’s final capabilities, and there are known issues with the software that are tracked and updated regularly.
 Both the limitations and the main known software issues are described below.

-This documentation is written for Pandeia version 2025.9 (released on September 15, 2025).
+This documentation is written for Pandeia version R2026.1 (released on January 21, 2026).

 Current Limitations in Pandeia for Roman